 Is my tuition tax deductible?As a registered Private Career College in Ontario, we provide T2202a forms for students who complete the Web Development Immersive program.
 For students who completed this program before January 2017, we cannot retroactively issue T2202a forms.
 Unfortunately, due to our standing as a Private Career College, we cannot provide a tax form for any of our part-time courses, as they are not diploma or certificate programs.
 For more information on Ontario’s Private Career Colleges, check out the Private Career Colleges Act 2005.

 Are there any registration fees, extra costs or textbook fees?If you’ve been accepted into the Web Development Immersive program, there is a $100 registration fee.
 Optional fees may include up to $650 for web hosting, domain names, website designs, or fees for a laptop rental.
-Some of our part-time courses (ex.
-Intro & Advanced Digital Design and Intro & Advanced UX) require students to use paid software including Sketch and Adobe Creative Cloud.
+Some of our part-time courses (UX Fundamentals & Advanced UX) require students to use paid software including Sketch.

 Do your programs qualify for Second Career Funding?Only our Web Development Immersive program qualifies for Second Career funding.
 Prospective students who are interested in this funding will need to apply directly to Second Career before submitting an application to HackerYou.